Biography

 Travels to the United States, Thailand, Australia, and Indonesia

-Kiefer moves from Germany to live and work in a former silk factory in Barjac, a village near Avignon in the the south of France
+Kiefer moves from Germany to live and work in a former silk factory in Barjac, a village near Avignon in the south of France

 1993